RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 The guide uses Arduino Uno as the host but can be adapted on other boards as well.

-There are two versions of RAK811 Evaluation Board and hardware configuration will depending on the board version.
+There are two versions of the RAK811 Evaluation Board and hardware configuration will depend on the board version.

 - [WisDuino RAK811 Evaluation Board V1.1 guide](https://github.com/RAKWireless/WisNode-Arduino-Library/blob/master/Documents%20and%20tools/WisNodeV1.1%20Arduino%20Library/RAK811%20WisNode%20V1.1%20Hardware.md).
 - [WisDuino RAK811 Evaluation Board V1.2 guide](https://github.com/RAKWireless/WisNode-Arduino-Library/blob/master/Documents%20and%20tools/WisNodeV1.2%20Arduino%20Library/RAK811%20WisNode%20V1.2%20Hardware.md).